-- Contact BLP to inform and perform preliminary startup procedures and determine the scope of the project including what, if any, additional right of way will be needed. - Prepare the parcel files, secure title information, plot existing and proposed right of way lines on construction plans, calculate the acquisition areas, and review access control needs.
-Estimate the acquisition amount for each parcel to determine the complexity of the valuation issue and the appropriate valuation procedure.
-One item to be wary of is the presence of hazardous waste and contaminated properties, see Section 6.9.5. - Complete the public notification and involvement requirements. - Request authorization for reimbursement of incidental expenses including appraisals from KDOT and FHWA if participation in payment of these right of way expenses is sought. - Comply with notification requirements per 49 CFR Part 24.5. - Determine the amount to be offered as just compensation by an appropriate method (appraisal or through the appraisal waiver process). - Submit information necessary to request authorization to acquire from KDOT and FHWA if state or federal funding participation in right of way is sought. - Acquire the right of way and close each transaction. - If relocation is involved, assist all displaced persons (Please note that per K.S.A.
-58-3502, all acquiring agencies are required to provide relocation assistance to eligible recipients on all projects.) - If necessary, complete Condemnation proceedings. - Certify the project.
+- Contact BLP to inform and perform preliminary startup procedures and determine the scope of the project including what, if any, additional ROW will be needed. - Prepare the tract files, secure title information, plot existing and proposed ROW lines on construction plans, calculate the acquisition areas, and review access control needs.
+Estimate the acquisition amount for each tract to determine the complexity of the valuation issue and the appropriate valuation procedure.
+One item to be wary of is the presence of hazardous waste and contaminated properties, see Section 7.7.4. - Complete the public notification and involvement requirements. - Request authorization for reimbursement of incidental expenses including appraisals from KDOT and FHWA if participation in payment of these ROW expenses is sought. - Comply with notification requirements per 49 CFR Part 24.5. - Determine the amount to be offered as just compensation by an appropriate method (appraisal or through the appraisal waiver process). - Submit information necessary to request authorization to acquire from KDOT and FHWA if state or federal funding participation in ROW is sought. - Acquire the ROW and close each transaction. - If relocation is involved, assist all displaced persons.
+(Please note that per K.S.A.
+58-3502, all acquiring agencies are required to provide relocation assistance to eligible recipients on all projects.) - If necessary, complete Condemnation proceedings. - Certify the project ROW is clear by submitting the 1306 form.

-A guide detailing the right of way process may be found in Appendix A, Checklist G. This checklist is called the Right of Way Record Check Sheet and is a helpful tool in managing the right of way process.
-At any time in this process, if right of way related issues need to be discussed, contact the PM.
+A guide detailing the ROW process may be found in Appendix A, Checklist D. This checklist is called the Right of Way Spot Check Form and is a helpful tool in managing the ROW process.

-The following information will describe in more detail suggestions on "how" the right of way functions should be performed to comply with federal funding.
+The following information will describe in more detail suggestions on "how" the ROW functions should be performed to comply with federal funding.